Dietitian Recommended Whole Food Plant Based Snacks

 • Are not heavily processed

-• Do not include animal products (such as dairy, meat, fish, eggs, and honey).
+• Do not come from animals (such as dairy, meat, fish, eggs, and honey).

 • Do not include lots of refined oil, refined sugar, or heavily refined flour (like white flour).

-Examples of whole plant based foods include whole fruits, veggies, whole grains and legumes, nuts and seeds.
+Examples of whole plant based foods include whole fruits, veggies, whole grains, legumes, nuts and seeds.

 Whole food plant based snacks include these foods in different combinations.

-For instance, many would consider low oil home made kale chips to be a WFPB snack, but not sour cream and onion potato chips.
+For instance, many would consider low oil home made kale chips to be a WFPB snack, but not highly processed sour cream and onion potato chips.

 There are several examples of healthy plant based snacks in this category.